 Further, when a customer reaches out to your social media page, then to your chatbot, they just don’t want to spend time repeating themselves.
 Let’s take this a bit further and clearly state that regardless of the scenario, no one likes having to repeat themselves.
 But how can you connect the platforms if support tickets are logged on different apps?

 How can you prevent frustration if a customer is asked to repeat themselves?
-You can instead depend on support automation to take over the manual CRM entry that your human agents formerly had to execute after every client communication.
+You can now depend on support automation to take over the manual CRM updates that your agents formerly had to execute.

 Also, every minute your employees spend typing is a minute they are not spending with your customers.
 Capacity’s support automation platform can give your organization a 360-degree view of what occurs on every channel.
 And, your human agents can get a real-time view of important customer information.